 Participants develop these capacities through a combination of activities.

-- The program seeks to create a warm social atmosphere in which junior youth feel welcomed, accepted and respected.
+- The program seeks to create a warm social atmosphere in which the participants feel welcomed, accepted and respected.

-- Junior youth participate in the art, music, storytelling and cooperative games as both means of developing their power of a expression and ways to bond with others in the group.
+- Junior youth participate in the art, music, storytelling and cooperative games.
+These activities help them to develop their powers of expression and to bond with others in the group.

-- The participants read, reflect upon and discuss stories about junior youth from different parts of the world.
-In relating these stories to their own lives, they can think about how to apply the spiritual principles found within them to real-life problems.
+- The participants read, reflect upon and discuss stories about young people from different parts of the world.
+They can think about how to apply the spiritual principles found within these stories to real-life problems.

 - The junior youth come up with ideas for community service projects and carry them out themselves.
 In so doing, they develop their capacity to consult with others, solve problems and be of service to humanity.

-- Older adolescents and young adults assist the junior youth as "JY animators," but it is the junior youth themselves who take the initiative in group projects.
+- Older adolescents and young adults assist the junior youth as "JY animators."
+However, it is the junior youth themselves who take the initiative in group projects.

-As our friends at bahaiteachings.org state, the junior youth spiritual empowerment program is designed to help youths between the ages of 11 and 15 to "develop into focused, happy and productive teenagers and young adults."
+The junior youth empowerment program is designed to help youths between the ages of 11 and 15 to "develop into focused, happy and productive teenagers and young adults."

-For more information about how to join the program or become an animator in St. John's, call Robert at 709-221-1873
+For more information about how to join the program or become an animator, email the Northeast Avalon Junior Youth Team at email@example.com or call Robert at 709-221-1873.